 5. Blocked or Leaking Ducts

-Your AC’s ductwork is responsible for delivering cold air to the rest of your house.
+The hot or cold air from your HVAC unit is circulated to your home using the ductwork.
 Over time, due to lack of maintenance, dust and debris can clog your ductwork.
 It can also develop holes and cracks, leading to reduced HVAC airflow.
 If you live in an old building, birds and rodents can build their nests over time, contributing to clogged ducts.

 For ductwork blockage, check the vents in each room for airflow, note the amount of airflow, and check which ones are not blowing air at all.
-Removing the debris on your own can get tricky, so if you have never done it before, it’s always best to call a professional.
+Removing the debris on your own can get tricky, so if this is your first time doing it, it’s always best to call a professional.

 If you feel no air is blowing from vents in your house, vent blockage is most likely to be the issue.
 You might be blocking your air vents unknowingly; a piece of furniture might be in front and blocking the airflow, or you might have closed some vents on a chilly day and forgotten to open them again.

-This action compromises the HVAC airflow, leaving you stuffy and uncomfortable in hot summers.
+This action compromises the HVAC airflow, leaving you stuffy and uncomfortable in hot summers or freezing winters.

 Fortunately, this issue is easy to fix; all you have to do is inspect all the vents in your house and open the closed ones or remove any obstructions that are in the way.